IcramDoku/cmsc-447/README.md

 3. You can start the UI by running `npm start` in the same directory.

 4. Additionally, for the Admin login, I thought it would be appropriate to limit access to only one admin.
 The password is `Admin123#!@`.

+5. The MongoDB database is hosted on MongoDB Atlas, available online for as long as I want it to be.
+I have also granted access for anyone to use it.